-You are going to want this tooth fairy letter if your child has a loose tooth.
 This printable tooth fairy letter makes losing a tooth fun!
 You will be able to leave a certificate and report along with your money.
-What a cute way to mark these milestones.
-If you love creating special keepsakes you will want to check out these three printable coloring pages: First day of school coloring page, Year End Review Coloring Page (this one is updated yearly) and the End of School coloring page.
+What a cute way to mark this milestone.

 Tooth Fairy Letter

-There are two versions of the printable that come with matching envelopes, perfect for your son or daughter.
+There are two versions of the printable tooth fairy letter template that come with matching envelopes, perfect for your son or daughter.

 These envelopes are easy to put make!
 Simply fold the flaps over, and glue them together.

-Insert the Tooth Fairy’s “Offical Report” along with your little one’s special surprise, and close the top with some more glue or tape.
+Insert the Tooth Fairy’s notes her “Offical Report” along with your little one’s special surprise, and close the top with some more glue or tape.